nerdvibe/awesome-mina/README.md

 # Awesome Mina [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 A curated list of Mina resources, software and tools for Mina Protocol.
+This list is open-source and you can contribute to improve it by creating a PR or submitting an issue on the [Github repository](https://github.com/nerdvibe/awesome-mina) by following [the guidelines](https://github.com/nerdvibe/awesome-mina/blob/main/Contributing.md).

 <p align="center">
   <br>